News/Announcements

 FOR IMMEDIATE RELEASE

-"We’re incredibly grateful for this support,” said Laura Knudson, President of the Board of the Snohomish Historical Society.
-“This funding allows us to take care of important structural repairs now and put stronger systems in place to help sustain the museum for years to come.”
+“We’re incredibly grateful for this support,” said Laura Knudson, president of the Snohomish Historical Society board, in the release.
+“This funding allows us to address important structural repairs now while also putting stronger systems in place to help preserve the museum for years to come.”

 About the Snohomish Historical Society

-The Snohomish Historical Society is a nonprofit, volunteer-driven organization committed to preserving and sharing the history of Snohomish County through exhibits, events, and educational programs at the historic 1878 Blackman House Museum and beyond.
+The Snohomish Historical Society is a non-profit, volunteer-driven organization committed to preserving and sharing the history of Snohomish County through exhibits, events, and educational programs.

 Media Contact: